mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 **Main Mission - Fix a Half-Baked game**

-Learners start by playing a familiar but incomplete template of a 2D game.
+In 3M, learners start by playing a familiar but incomplete template of a 2D game.
 For my study we used a platform game.
+The overall mission is to fix the broken game and then to make it your own.
 Learners then fix, adapted and extend the game template in an increasingly sophisticated way.

 Instinctively I gravitated towards a technique that I would later find to be documented as the Use-Modify-Create model.